aperezdc/signify/README.md

 * `BUNDLED_LIBBSD=1`

-    Downloads, builds [libbsd](http://libbsd.freedesktop.org/wiki/), and links
-    it statically into Signify.
+    Instead of picking [libbsd](http://libbsd.freedesktop.org/wiki/) from the
+    system, use a copy of the needed files included as part of the source tree and link them statically into Signify.
 This can be used when the version installed in the system is an unsupported version, or when installing it in the system is not desirable.

-    Enabling this option requires `wget`, `xz`, `tar`, and `gpg` installed on the build system.
-To avoid downloading files while building, there are two options:

-    - `make BUNDLED_LIBBSD=1 libbsd-print-urls` will print the URLs of the files which need to be downloaded, one per line.
-    - `make BUNDLED_LIBBSD=1 libbsd-download` will download the needed files.

-    Pre-downloading the files will avoid hitting the network during build, but will still check the PGP signature of the `libbsd` tarball.

-* `BUNDLED_LIBBSD_VERIFY_GPG=0`

-    Disables checking the PGP signature of the bundled [libbsd](http://libbsd.freedesktop.org/wiki/) tarball.
-This avoids the
-    need for GnuPG to be installed for building.

-* `BUNDLED_LIBBSD_VERIFY_GPG=/path/to/gpg`

-    Set the path to the `gpg` binary used for checking signatures.
-If not specified, the program is searched in the `$PATH`.

 * `MUSL=1`